Bloedarend/Discordo/README.md

 </dependency>
 ```
 ### Using Discordo in your plugin.
-Using Discordo simple.
+Using Discordo is simple.
 First you want to check if the Discordo plugin is enabled.
 If this is the case, cast the plugin to `DiscordoPlugin` and get the api with the `DiscordoPlugin#getAPI()` method.

 ```java
 import org.bukkit.Bukkit;